fhwang/sample_models/README.markdown

 * meet all your validations automatically
 * only make you specify the attributes you care about
-* give you a rich set of features so you can specify associated values as concisely as possible
+* give you a rich set of features so you can specify associations as concisely as possible
 * do this with as little configuration as possible

 Feature overview